dustinpfister/test_threejs/views/videos/meme_gg_one/README.md

 ### 1.2 - Improvements to my tree model

 In this video I made use of the tree model that I made for my [threejs examples tree](https://dustinpfister.github.io/2019/07/30/threejs-examples-tree/) post.
+WHen doing so I made a few minor improvements to the module when it comes to setting the lengths of the cones.